 Jaspal Pachu, Partner at Freeths LLP, explained SEIS/EIS and VCT Reliefs, highlighting the requirements of each and citing case studies where relief had been denied on the basis of technicalities.
 This is definitely one area where we must ensure that all relevant conditions are met.

-We look forward to welcoming Graham Davies and David Smith, Senior Tax Policy Leads from HMRC.
-David and Graham will speak about HMRC’s progress on the Common Reporting Standard and how things have progressed in the year following the deadline of the Requirement to Correct.
+Graham Davies and David Smith, Senior Tax Policy Leads from HMRC.
+David and Graham spoke about about HMRC’s progress on implementation of the Common Reporting Standard and how the information obtained has been used.
+Following the Requirement to Correct, Graham provided an overview of HMRC’s thinking that led to the legislation and the effects of it to date.